-- (a) Judges shall continue to sign paper copies of court orders, judgments, rulings, notices and other court-produced documents ("court orders"). - (b) The county clerk may electronically scan a court order.
+(a) Judges shall continue to sign paper copies of court orders, judgments, rulings, notices and other court-produced documents ("court orders").

+(b) The district clerk may electronically scan a court order.
 The scanned court order may then serve as the official copy of the court order.
-The county clerk is not required to electronically scan court orders in order to create official electronic court orders.
-Electronic scanning of court orders is at the option of the county clerk.
+The district clerk is not required to electronically scan court orders in order to create official electronic court orders.
+Electronic scanning of court orders is at the option of the district clerk.